Book Now

 Fitness required doing the Everest Panorama Trek

-It would help to have a moderate fitness level with daily trekking between 3 to 6 hours to do the Everest panorama trek.
+To do the Everest panorama trek, you would need to be moderately fit and be able to trek for 3 to 6 hours daily.
 You will reach an altitude of 3870m above sea level.
 If you have health concerns, please consult your healthcare provider before booking the Everest panorama trek.

 Permits required for Everest Panorama Trek